cvejic-group/hFL-hematopoiesis/readme.md

 ## Codebase

 Code and scripts used for the custom analyses in the manuscript.
 These are shared to improve reproducibility of the main results, but the repository is not a complete, standalone workflow.
+Please see each sub-folder for more details.

 * preprocess: data preprocessing and QC
   * 01.cellranger-arc